jchapin/capitaltechnologyservices.github.io/_posts/2017-01-16-user-interface-changes-qa-checklist.md

         example, if the primary menu breaks to a second line at a resolution close to one of the break points for mobile and tablet resolutions, we will want to know about it.
+    1. If there is a grid system implemented on the page that allows definition of column widths at multiple layout sizes, check that there are explicit definitions of the width of each of the columns at each layout size.
+For
+        example:

+        If there is a tabular layout of data that has too much information for it all to be displayed on the mobile layout, see that less critical information is hidden at mobile resolutions.
+If you do not have a definition for what information can or should be hidden at mobile resolutions, seek it.

 1. Validate that all user interface controls are localized.
     1. Make sure that all controls use localizations (i.e. ```t(:submit)```) instead of "Submit"